Abdul-RahmanM/Leaf/README.md

 npm run dev
 ```

-Created a .env file with the google api key:
+Created a .env file in the backend directory with the google api key:
 ```env
 GOOGLE_API_KEY="" # your key for gemini
 ```